 Cable modem speeds vary depending on the cable modem system, cable network architecture and traffic load.
 While downstream speeds (from the network to the computer) can be up to 27Mbps, few computers will be capable of connecting at such high speeds.
 MaxOnline offer broadband speeds of up to 30Mbps (30,000Kbps), Singapore's highest residential broadband download speed.
-Please check cable modem compatibility table for usage with MaxOnline access plans.

 3. Can I watch TV while surfing the Net with my cable modem?

 Connection to the cable modem does not interfere with cable TV viewing.
 Therefore, users are able to surf the Net via the cable modem and watch cable TV at the same time.

 4. What services are offered with a cable modem connection?